 If water and other condiments were included, the named ingredient must still comprise 70% of the product.

-Note: In case the name includes a combination of ingredients, such as, “Chicken and Fish Dog Food”, the two named ingredients must comprise 95% of the total weight.
+Note: In case the name includes a combination of ingredients, such as “Chicken and Fish Dog Food”, the two named ingredients must comprise 95% of the total weight.

 II.
 The 25% Or “Dinner” Rule

-Note: If multiple product components are being used in the name, such as, “Chicken and Fish Dinner Cat Food”, both ingredients must total 25% of the product, and each named ingredient must be at least 3% of the total.
+Note: If multiple product components are being used in the name, such as “Chicken and Fish Dinner Cat Food”, both ingredients must total 25% of the product, and each named ingredient must be at least 3% of the total.

 III.
 The 3% Or “With” Rule

-The use of the term “with” such as “Cat food With Fish” mandates that fish should be at least 3% of the product.
+The use of the term “with,” such as “Cat food with Fish”, mandates that fish should be at least 3% of the product.

 IV.
-“Flavor” Rule
+“Flavour” Rule

-No specific percentage is required in this case but a product must contain an amount sufficient that it can be detected.
+No specific percentage is required in this case, but a product must contain an amount sufficient that it can be detected.

 3. Net Quantity Statement